w3f/polkadot-wiki/docs/learn/learn-DOT.md

 - to be staked for the operation of the network,
 - to be bonded to connect a chain to Polkadot as a parachain.

-DOT can also serve ancillary functions by virtue of being a transferrable token.
+DOT can also serve ancillary functions by being a transferrable token.
 For example, DOT stored in the Treasury can be sent to teams working on relevant projects for the Polkadot network.

 :::note Explainer video on token utility